 Employers or persons conducting a business or undertaking (PCBUs) have responsibilities under the Electrical Safety Act 2002.

-Use the practical advice in the Electrical safety code of practice 2013 - Managing electrical risks in the workplace (PDF, 0.38 MB) to create a safe place of work.
+Use the practical advice in the Managing electrical risks in the workplace code of practice 2021 (PDF, 1.25 MB) to create a safe place of work.

 Electrical safety laws prohibit work on energised electrical equipment unless: